esterpantaleo/daf-affluenza-mappa-quartieri/README.md

 # Introduction
-A visualizaztion showing how many people access services in the neighborhoods of Milan, Italy
+A visualization showing how many people access services in the neighborhoods of Milan, Italy

 ## Additional information
 The visualization uses React and has been built with [Create React App](https://github.com/facebookincubator/create-react-app).